 The board is charged with developing and implementing the annual operational plans and establishing appropriate networks of volunteers and expert advisory groups to assist them in implementing the strategic and operational plans.

-Mr. Latham is the immediate past Chairman of the Board of USA Rugby and has served on the Board of Directors since 1994.
+Mr. Latham has served on the Board of Directors since 1994.
 From 2000-2004, he was a member of the Board of Directors of the United States Olympic Committee.
 Mr. Latham is a member of the International Rugby Board Council, the IRB Executive Committee and is Chairman of the IRB Regulations Committee.
-Since 2009, he has served as President of the North America Caribbean Rugby Association.
+From 2009-2013, he served as President of the North America Caribbean Rugby Association.

 Mr. Latham is a graduate of Stanford University and the University of Virginia Law School and practices law with the firm of Jackson Walker L.L.P., a full service law firm with more than 350 attorneys in seven offices.
 He practices out of both the Dallas and Houston, Texas offices.
 Mr. Latham is the Chairman of the firm’s media law and intellectual property litigation practices firm wide.
 His clients have included ABC, NBC, CBS, CNN, Fox News, Bloomberg News, ESPN, The New York Times Company, Newsweek, and many other publications, as well as high tech and Fortune 500 companies.